-The proposed expansion will have impact on the air quality parameters like PM{10} , $PM{2.5}$, SO_2 , NO_X and CO.
-The raw material handling plant, IF's, steel melting shops will emit dust and fumes.
+The implementation of proposed project will have impact on the air quality parameters like PM{10} , $PM{2.5}$, SO_2 , NO_X and CO.
+The raw material handling plant along with proposed Induction Furnaces, steel melting shops and submerged arc furnaces process will emit dust and fumes.
 Apart from the above, there will be fugitive dust emissions due to transportation, storage and processing of raw materials.